News article

 That’s compared to less than half a mile per hour if you use the heated seats and steering wheel.
 Think about that, around 1,000 times less impact by heating the person rather than the entire car.

-And the same effect if you pop the window to stay cool.
+And it’s same effect on battery performance if you pop the window to stay cool.
 That said, be careful about doing so at high speeds as the impact on aerodynamics and increased drag could offset the savings you’re making by not putting the air-con on low.

 Your heated screens, front and rear, will also be a minor drain on your battery.
 Heated windscreens are much more energy intensive than rear screens but usually have an automatic switch off after a short time to reduce energy demand.